 It is recommended that all travellers to Southeast Asia are up to date with the following three:

-Tetanus – caused by the bacteria Clostridium tetani, found in soil, saliva, dust and animal poo.
+Tetanus – Caused by the bacterium Clostridium tetani, found in soil, saliva, dust and animal poo.
 The disease is also known as lockjaw, due to the stiffness of the neck and muscle spasms that are common with this disease.

 Diphtheria – an infection of the mucous membranes of the throat and nose.
 It is very contagious and can be spread through sneezing, sharing bottles of cups or touching a used tissue.
 It is recommended that travellers heading to destinations where the vaccine is not as commonly given are vaccinated themselves.